MikeD123/MakerDAO-v3---Thoughts/README.md

 ### Q: What's the collateral pool got to do with it?

    A: The system is not supposed to be excessively collateralized, it's supposed to be over-collateralized to a certain point.
 Beyond that, it becomes dorment and passive participation in the CDP system, which is not efficient and overtime will become largely problematic.
 I'd suggest dividing collateral pool requirements for CDP's locally & then MKR systemically.
 CDP's are 1.5x, 1.5x system wide over collateralized gives the passive CDP participants motivation to get out of their unused CDP, and avoid fees etc...
 With finite amount of CDP's, people should be putting the CDP to work and then leaving the system.

 ## 🏘📊Collateral Asset Category

-Solving problems now, that are within the wheelhouse of expertise can be productized if they scale.
-This means that having the most on-chain verifiable oracles.
+The whole MakerDAO system is reliant on overcollateralizing to insulate risk.
+This works if the asset lives on-chain (Digitally native) because we have guarantees for being made whole.
+Recourse is a dimension of risk.
+The less certain or predictable it is, the more risk is introduced.

+With multi-collateral Dai I believe that before we choose assets we need to specify categories.
+Solving problems now, means they can be productized if they scale.
+Done correctly, it will result in multiple price feeds on-chain, which are the most battle tested and create an opportunity for productizing those feeds.

+First pass at some categories that I see:

 * Digitally native (ETH, REP, REN, ETC, BTC).
 // Cryptographic recourse, 100% verifiable.
+Smart contract shows me getting paid if x scenario happens.

 * Digital representation of non digital currencies (e.g. Fiatcoins, Digix, etc...).
-// Partial cryptographic recourse, partial legal system.
+// Part cryptographic recourse - Part legal system.
+Sure the smart contracts are in place, but also I have regulatory bodies I can speak to if I'm not honored my 1:1 redeeming the Fiatcoin from the vendor.

 * Digital representations of assets (Security tokens, property ownership put on chain, etc...
 // Under-developed legal system that'll take time to get caught up.
 Resulting in more risk due to more ambiguity in the legal recourse procedures.